clevertech/yiisolr/README.md

 YiiSolr is a very simple wrapper to the [PHP Apache Solr Extension](http://php.net/manual/en/book.solr.php) that allows you to communicate effectively with the Apache Solr server in PHP 5 in your Yii Applications.

-This extension has also been written to conform to the interface defined by another Yii Solr extension, [Solr](http://www.yiiframework.com/extension/solr) that uses the [solr-php-client](http://code.google.com/p/solr-php-client/) library to connect with Solr.
+This extension has also been written to conform to the interface defined by another Yii Solr extension, [Solr](http://www.yiiframework.com/extension/solr), which uses the [solr-php-client](http://code.google.com/p/solr-php-client/) library to connect with Solr.
 So, this extension gives you another choice in client libraries with which to connect to Solr.
+And you can write the same code against either extension so changing your Solr connection implementation should is easy.

 Initial Installation